minnojs/minno-quest/README.md

 There are plenty of additional features that [pages have](#pages), but this is the very minimum that you'll need.

-Next, we'll want to create the question objects themselves.
-There are several [types of questions](#questions), but all of the share some basic properties.
+Well, you also need to define the questions.
+There are several [types of questions](#questions).
+All share a few basic properties.

 ```js
 var question = {